NASHP Job Opportunities

 Opportunities in the States

-Pew Charitable Trusts Substance Use Prevention and Treatment Officer The substance use prevention and treatment initiative works to develop and support policies that address the opioid epidemic.
-The officer, based in Pew’s Washington, DC office and reporting to the manager, policy and analysis, conducts research and analysis and provides technical assistance in states to support the policy and programmatic objectives of the substance use prevention and treatment initiative.
+Pew Charitable Trusts Substance Use Prevention and Treatment Initiative Officer The substance use prevention and treatment initiative provides direct technical assistance to states on how to improve access to evidence-based, high-quality treatment for people with substance use disorders and implement other strategies to reduce overdose deaths.
+The position, based in Washington, DC and reporting to the manager, policy and analysis, conducts research and analysis and provides technical assistance in states to support the policy and programmatic objectives of the substance use prevention and treatment initiative.
 The work includes leading the development of Pew-branded publications; serving as the subject matter expert and lead for state engagements; generating analyses to support state and federal policy efforts; creating resources for policy makers; and developing issue area expertise on priority topics in the substance use field.
-The ideal candidate has expertise on local, state, or federal programs and policies related to substance use disorder prevention and treatment.
-The officer develops and executes research plans, prepares fact sheets, issue briefs and journal articles, and represents the project at conferences and public meetings.
-8/2 More information and to apply.
+10/9 More information and to apply.